guinetn/browserLocalHomepage/assets/slides/data/db_nosql_mongodb.md

-# MongoDB
+# MongoDB (c++)

 http://www.mongodb.org/

+C++
-NoSQL - MongoDB (Document database)
+NoSQL - MongoDB (document-oriented database)
+Document Store (json): stores values (referred to as documents) in the form of encoded data.
+The choice of encoded format in MongoDB is JSON.
+This is powerful, because even if the data is nested inside JSON documents, it will still be queryable and indexable.
-Schemaless (documents can have different structure) = no structure required Fewer data relations
+Popular, powerful language, easy to integrate Schemaless (schema-free documents can have different structure) = no structure required Fewer data relations
-Document are json
+Great database which I love and is the main inspiration behind RaptorDB, although I have issues with its 32bit 4Gb database size limit and the memory map file design which could potentially corrupt easily.
+(Polymorphism has a workaround in mongodb if anyone wants to know). flexible schema storage, which means stored objects are not necessarily required to have the same structure or fields.
+MongoDB also has some optimization features, which distributes the data collections across, resulting in overall performance improvement and a more balanced system.

 • Nested/Embedded Document
 • References